Doña Ana County Court Records

 Arrest and inmate information

-The Doña Ana County Sheriff’s Office maintains arrest records and booking data.
-The county provides an online inmate search tool that allows the public to look up individuals currently held at the Doña Ana County Detention Center (1850 Copper Loop, Las Cruces, NM 88005; Phone: (575) 647-7600).
+The Doña Ana County Sheriff's Office maintains arrest records and booking data.
+The county also provides an online inmate search tool for looking up individuals currently held at the Doña Ana County Detention Center (1850 Copper Loop, Las Cruces, NM 88005; Phone: (575) 647-7600).
 The inmate log displays booking numbers, names, booking dates, and related details.

-For other records held by the Sheriff’s Office, public records requests can be submitted through Doña Ana County’s IPRA request portal or directed to:
+For other records held by the Sheriff's Office, you can submit a public records request through Doña Ana County's IPRA request portal or mail a request directly to:

 Doña Ana County Sheriff's Office